-- 15. Paragraphs 29-31 of the General Panel Guidelines indicate that in exceptional cases a submitting university may request that outputs of extended scale and scope be double-weighted in the assessment.
-Given the publication patterns in UoAs 1 and 2, this Panel does not expect to receive any items proposed for double-weighting, however. - 16.
-When requesting for double-weighting of an output, universities should submit a statement in not more than 100 words, explaining in what ways the output is of sufficiently extended scale and scope to justify the claim.
-The Panel will decide whether to double-weight the output on the basis of new research that it contains.
+15. Paragraphs 29-31 of the General Panel Guidelines indicate that in exceptional cases a submitting university may request that outputs of extended scale and scope be double-weighted in the assessment.
+However, given the publication patterns in Electrical & Electronic Engineering, this Panel does not expect to receive any items proposed for double-weighting.